Start here to access your online health record

 Why can’t I see my appointment information?

-Any future appointments for acute services at Homerton information should show immediately in PKB when an appointment has been booked.
+Any future appointments for acute services at Homerton information should show immediately in the NHS app, DrDocotor and PKB when an appointment has been booked.
 We have plans in the future for appointments for community and mental health services to be included soon.

 You can view information upcoming and past Homerton Healthcare hospital appointments booked from October 2023 on the NHS App.